 Chicken thighs are definitely my family’s favorite, and wings.
 Breasts… not so much.
 Although I do feel there is a time and place for chicken breasts, just not here, this way in the skillet.
 Try these orange glazed chicken breasts the next time you have some breasts to use up.

 I love Cajun spices and have a favorite local blend.
-Use your favorite, or make your own.
+Use your favorite, or make your own, like this Creole Cajun Seasoning from Immaculate Bites.
 A word of caution regarding salt.
 My blend has NO SALT and thus I salt the chicken liberally.
 If your blend has salt, adjust accordingly.
 Without salt, even with the flavor and heat of the Cajun spices, the chicken will be bland, just sayin’.

 Cast Iron Skillet Cajun Chicken Thighs